-- The IRE does a "fast review" of your appeal.
-The reviewers usually give you an answer within 72 hours. - The IRE is an independent organization that is hired by Medicare.
-This organization is not connected with our plan, and it is not a government agency.
+The IRE does a "fast review" of your appeal.
+The reviewers usually give you an answer within 72 hours.

 At a glance: How to make a Level 2 Appeal to require that the plan continue your care

 You do not have to do anything.
 The plan will automatically send your appeal to the Independent Review Entity.